Featured ProfilesFind out more about these great entrepreneurs

 Practice what you preach and “Walk your Talk.”
 Maintain your integrity in business and the market will find you.

-Sadie has been a baker for most of her life, although her interest in starting a formal business has developed over the past few years.
+Sadie Vincent-Wolfe has been a baker for most of her life, although her interest in starting a formal business has only developed over the past few years.
 Growing up with lots of relatives, there was an endless cycle of birthdays, anniversaries and graduations, with many cakes.
 Sadie gained experience in the kitchen sharing cooking duties with her father.
-Dessert was the best part of each meal and always looked forward to – particularly Sadie’s cheesecake.
+Dessert was the best part of each meal – particularly Sadie’s cheesecake.

-The market for Sadie’s products is a mix of people wanting cakes for special occasions.
+Sadie’s product market is a mix of people wanting cakes for special occasions.
 This includes the legislative assembly and the many organizations and government agencies with frequent meetings in the territorial capital.
 Sadie is confident that this market will be able to afford her products.
 Many Iqaluit residents are fortunate to have good paying jobs, providing them with significant disposable income.
 As Iqaluit expands rapidly, Sadie’s business seems well placed to grow with the city’s prosperity.

-On top of this, there are no real competitors for her business.
+There are also no real competitors for her business.
 While there are other retail operations in town, they only offer products that are made in the south, usually frozen and limited in terms of design and flavours.
 The high quality, uniqueness and homemade aspect of her cakes allow her to charge a premium for her products.

 One of Sadie’s key strengths is the support of her family and friends.
-Her husband works in a hardware store and can help with any store renovations that may be needed.
-He has been very supportive of her dream for a business.
+Her husband has been very supportive of her dream for a business.
+He also works in a hardware store, so he can help with any store renovations that may be needed.
 The support of one’s partner is a critical component of success for many businesses, particularly when there are children at home.
-As well, her sister may work in the store while the business is starting out.
+Her sister may also work in the store while the business is starting out.

 Sadie is lucky – she knows what kind of business she wants, she has some savings and equipment of her own, she’s confident and she has a good idea of the market for her products.
 Equally important, she knows some of the basics of running a business and she has strong support from family and friends.
 These are all essential ingredients that go into the mix of a successful business.

 It’s all starting to pay off for Sadie.
-She was recently asked to provide a cake for the Order of Nunavut ceremony in Iqaluit.
+Sadie receives four to six orders a week and she was recently asked to provide a cake for the Order of Nunavut ceremony in Iqaluit.
+Increasingly, orders come from people who have learned about her cakes by word-of-mouth.
 Currently, Sadie is seeking out a location for her business.
 She is keen to attract walk-by business and maximize the exposure of her products.
 While her dream of opening a business is on its way to becoming a reality, Sadie is well aware there will be more challenges.
 As she puts it:

 “Always know that you are going to face hurdles in your business.
 At times you may not think that you have the strength and resources you need to overcome those hurdles, but you do and you will.”